hahnec/plenoptisign/docs/source/apidoc.rst

 ..
-Plenoptisign documentation master file, created by sphinx-quickstart on Sat Mar 16 18:50:44 2019.
+PlenoptiSign documentation master file, created by sphinx-quickstart on Sat Mar 16 18:50:44 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.